The Doors of His Face, the Lamps of His Mouth: Zelazny's conception of Venus

 John Clute described Zelazny's Venus as "fantastical, densely described" and "almost entirely 'unscientific'".
-Gardner Dozois believed that Zelazny certainly knew that the Venus of "Doors of His Face" was not the actual Venus.
-Instead, Dozois saw Zelazny's Venus as "an homage, a deliberate act of retro nostalgia" for the "lushly romantic pulp version ... that had been popularized in tales from Planet Stories and Thrilling Wonder Stories decades before".
+In Gardner Dozois' view, Zelazny recognized that the Venus depicted in "The Doors of His Face, the Lamps of His Mouth" was not the actual planet.
+Instead, Dozois saw Zelazny's planet as "an homage, a deliberate act of retro nostalgia" for Venus in fiction, the "lushly romantic pulp version ... that had been popularized in tales from Planet Stories and Thrilling Wonder Stories decades before".

-Zelazny himself explained his conception of Venus as one intentionally written before such a story was made no longer possibly by scientific discovery.
+Zelazny explained his conception of Venus as intentionally written before such a story was rendered impossible by scientific discovery.
 "By late 1961 we already had fly-by photos which indicated what the surface of Mars and Venus were really like.
 But the knowledge was not yet so disseminated to the public, and so one could still get away with a story of the older variety...
 That was it.
 I could never do another story of that sort again.
 They [The Doors of His Face, the Lamps of His Mouth and A Rose for Ecclesiastes] were both my tribute to a phase in the genre’s history which was closed forever."